 Why?
 Because the simple fact is that most household budgets can’t afford to take a 33% pay cut, literally overnight, and then continue to maintain the same standard of living as before.

 Consider this; it takes an average of 18 to 24 months to negotiate a workers comp settlement.
-Your lawyers said you have a strong case.
-They also said you need to be patient.
+They said you have a strong case.
+They said everything would be okay.
+And they said you need to be patient.

 But when you’re living it day-to-day, eyeballs-deep in debt, teetering on an eviction, with creditors calling around the clock, 24 months can feel like F-O-R-E-V-E-R.